Stationary completeness: the $N$-body short-range case: Yafaev type constructions

-We will need the `width' of the above cones to have a dependence of $a\in\vA'$ roughly proportional to $\epsilon^{d_a}$ for a small parameter $\epsilon>0$ (recall $d_a=\dim \mathbf X_a$) as determined (to be elaborated on Subsection \ref{subsec: Homogeneous Yafaev type functions}) by the following geometric property: There exists $C>0$ such that for all $a,b \in \vA'$ and $x\in\mathbf X$
+We are going to consider families of such cones having a `width' roughly being proportional to $\epsilon^{d_a}$ for a parameter $\epsilon>0$ (recall $d_a=\dim \mathbf X_a$).
+This parameter is taken sufficiently small as primarily determined (to be elaborated on in Subsection \ref{subsec: Homogeneous Yafaev type functions}) by the following geometric property: There exists $C>0$ such that for all $a,b \in \vA'$ and $x\in\mathbf X$